-I address many topics relating to ecommerce leaders in this blog.
-Most companies state that they’re looking for a “strong” leader, or an “experienced” leader, or some variation thereof, and pretty much assume that applicants will have the requisite leadership skills.
+I address many topics relating to ecommerce leaders in this blog, podcasts and interviews.
+Most companies tell me they’re looking for a “strong” leader, or an “experienced” leader, or some variation thereof, and pretty much assume that applicants will have the requisite leadership skills.
 As a recruiter who has specialized in ecommerce and digital marketing since the dawn of the internet, I can tell you that not all candidates fill the bill.
 And in fact, at the mid-levels, most don’t.
 No real fault of their own.
 Companies just don’t train leaders like they used to.
-Many ecommerce leaders are thrown into the deep water, and it’s sink or swim.
+Many ecommerce managers are thrown into the deep water, and it’s sink or swim.
 Corporate mentorship programs in recent years have become less much less common among smaller organizations.

-So, in the interest of helping my candidates become stronger leaders, this post address a couple of key attributes that truly distinguish good leaders from the great ones based on input from candidates I’ve worked with who represent some of the best leaders in digital commerce today.
+So, in the interest of helping my candidates become stronger leaders, I would like to begin by addressing a few of the key attributes that truly distinguish good leaders from the great ones based on input from candidates I’ve worked with who represent some of the best leaders in digital commerce today.

 Learning the Strategic Ecommerce Leaders Approach